 The ICOMOS New Zealand Charter 2010 is a set of guidelines on cultural heritage conservation.
 The Charter is widely used in the New Zealand heritage sector and is a recognised benchmark for conservation standards and practice.
 It is used by central government ministries and departments, by local bodies in district plans and heritage management, and by practitioners as guiding principles.
 The Christchurch City Council has adopted the charter as part of its conservation policy.

-Applications for resource consent for listed heritage items should take into account of the conservation principles of the ICOMOS New Zealand Charter 2010 for the Conservation of Place of Cultural Heritage Value.
+Applications for resource consent for listed heritage items should take into account of the conservation principles of the ICOMOS New Zealand Charter 2010 (external link) for the Conservation of Place of Cultural Heritage Value.